johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 There's now a gem for that.
 It's called, coincidentally, [Urls for Humans](https://github.com/johnotander/urls_for_humans).

-Urls for Humans is a gem that allows you to apply meaningful names to your Rails Application's urls by leveraging what happens under the covers with `Model.find(params[:id])`, `to_i`, and `to_param`.
+Urls for Humans is a gem that allows you to apply meaningful names to your Rails application's urls by leveraging what happens under the covers with `Model.find(params[:id])`, `to_i`, and `to_param`.
 This makes it easy to turn `users/1` to `users/1-john-otander`.
 So long as the url is prefixed with the model's id (which Urls for Humans ensures), the lookup will happen exactly how we intend it to with a few key benefits:

 * Simple, thanks to ActiveSupport.
 * Lightweight, weighing in at 20 something lines of added gem code to your Rails app (since ActiveSupport is already a dependency).